Post Iran deal, Israel looks to improve ties with Turkey

 While trade between Israel and Turkey has continued to expand in recent years, relations at a political level have deteriorated, especially over last year's Gaza war.

-In January, Erdogan criticised Israeli Prime Minister Benjamin Netanyahu for "daring" to attend a solidarity march in Paris after the Charlie Hebdo killings.
-That prompted then Israeli foreign minister, Avigdor Lieberman, to label Erdogan an "anti-Semitic neighbourhood bully".
+In January, Erdogan criticized Israeli Prime Minister Benjamin Netanyahu for "daring" to attend a solidarity march in Paris after the Charlie Hebdo killings.
+That prompted then Israeli foreign minister, Avigdor Lieberman, to label Erdogan an "anti-Semitic neighborhood bully".

 Gold, a longtime adviser to Netanyahu, held an unannounced meeting with his Turkish counterpart Feridun Sinirlioglu in Rome last month to explore ways of improving ties, Israeli officials said.